MrSonOfaBit/minotaur-dungeon/README.md

 ## Execute

-Clone the project and run npm install after that:
+Clone the project and run npm install
+After that run:

 ### `npm start`